20-Year-Old Pitcher – Seattle Mariners

 The Mariners surprisingly started Sanchez at Double-A Jackson last season as a 19-year-old, skipping High-A High Desert.
 Sanchez responded to the aggressive approach, improving his strikeout rate and ...

-Sanchez has died from injuries sustained in an accident Feb.
+Sanchez has died from injuries sustained in an accident on Feb.
 13 when he was struck with a boat propeller while swimming in Venezuela, his agent told Baseball America.

 To instantly reveal our fantasy analysis of every player – including Victor Sanchez – simply subscribe now.